 - F-1's current I-20.

-Within 7 business days, an International Education Advisor will contact you to set an appointment.
+Normal processing time may take up to 7-10 business days.
+When the I-20 is ready, an International Education Advisor will contact you to set an appointment.
 At the appointment, you will:

 - Sign your new SEVIS I-20.

 - Provide any additional documentation requested by the International Education Advisor.

 - Ask any questions you may have about the Change of Status process.

 After the appointment, the International Education Advisor will mail the Change of Status application to USCIS for adjudication.
 Processing time at USCIS can be lengthy and unpredictable.
 Students will be notified when their documents have been returned.

 - An application to change status does not result in a visa.
 If you leave the U.S. and intend to reenter in F-1 status, you must request an F-1 visa at the U.S. Consulate before you return to the U.S.